Guillaume1868/so_long/README.md

 ## Compatibility
 - My project works on MacOS with x86 and M1
-- It will probably run on Linux, but untested
+- It will probably run on Linux, but untested (You will probably need to get the mlx for linux)